freiksenet/lands_of_mana/README.md

 - [ ] ViewerMap should respect ordering and output stable ordering
 - [ ] Mouse controls for map
 - [ ] Province borders re-enable / redesign
+- [ ] There shoulrd be a logic to sorting selection target

 ## Project plan